qiime2/cancer-microbiome-intervention-tutorial/book/intro/importing.md

 Flowchart illustrating initial decisions made during importing.
 Pointers such as "See Importing SampleData" reference other sections of this chapter or book.
 %  Image source: https://lucid.app/lucidchart/invitations/accept/eac23170-0ca3-496a-9ac1-19e098bb6300
 ```

+## Summary

+QIIME 2 is more explicit about the meaning and format of data than most
+bioinformatics tools, and as a result we've had to invent some language to
+describe these things.
+This creates a bit of a circular dependency when you're
+just getting started: experience with QIIME 2 helps you to understand how to
+import data, but you have to import data to get experience with QIIME 2.
+As you
+gain experience with QIIME 2, you'll learn its language of semantic types and
+you'll be less dependent on the flow charts and other information in this
+chapter.
+You'll probably still refer back to importing documentation from time
+to time though - I certainly do.

+**TODO** I think the remainder of this content should be removed.
+While the
+start is useful (particularly since it's what we're working with in the
+tutorial) the section overall is incomplete.
+It's also more of reference
+material than "Getting Started" material.
+I moved the summary that
+was is at the end of this document in q2book to above this note so that it is
+retained if we chop the rest for now.

 ### Discussion and instructions for importing specific data